jcda/Vermont-knowledge/Virtualization/VBox_install_config.md

 ### Goals of this document
-The main goal of this document is to provide a step by step of components to add to an installation of CentOS from the minimal ISO image, so that Virtualbox features are enabled:
+The main goal of this document is to provide a step by step of components to add to an installation of CentOS or Fedora from the minimal ISO image, so that Virtualbox features are enabled:

 - Have a direct access to the virtual host via ssh or test http services from the management machine.